 Dr. Anthony Zieja is fond of saying that he treats people of all ages from his youngest patients who was several months old, to his oldest patient who was 103!
 Dr. Zieja’s caring demeanor and attention to detail are demonstrated in his day-to-day care from saving the vision of a person with a severe eye condition or giving a child their first pair of glasses.
 While always a New Englander, Dr. Zieja is relatively new to our community having completed his undergraduate degree at Providence College and his doctor of optometry training (O.D.) at the New England College of Optometry in Boston, MA.
 Dr. Zieja enjoys triathlons, endurance sports, and music.

 Dr. Isabel Zieja is a graduate of Tufts University and the New England College of Optometry.
 Throughout her years in Optometry school, she enjoyed volunteering overseas in El Salvador providing full comprehensive eye exams.
 She sees eye care as a perfect career path for helping others with such an important aspect of their independence and happiness.
-Having grown up in Orlando, Florida, she joins her husband, Dr. Anthony Zieja in being new members of our Kittery community.
-She is an avid swimmer and triathlon competitor, and enjoys travelling to Spain where she has family.
+Dr. Isabel Zieja is an avid swimmer and triathlon competitor, and enjoys traveling to Spain where she has family.

 Dr. Michaud was born and raised in Presque Isle, Maine, where she was exposed to optometry at a young age when she first started wearing glasses and contact lenses in the 6th grade.
 She received her bachelor’s degree in Biomedical Science from UNH in 2015.
 She graduated from the New England College of Optometry in 2019 and subsequently completed a residency within the VA Maine Healthcare System.
 She has experience managing many ocular diseases, including glaucoma, macular degeneration, and diabetic retinopathy.
 She enjoys volunteer work and has participated in two optometric outreach trips, one in the Dominican Republic and another in Mexico.
 In her spare time, she enjoys hiking, traveling, spending time with her cat Cleo, and trying new restaurants in the Seacoast area.